mrmarganski/mkdoc/docs/resources/outline.md

 # 📖 Module Catalog & Master Glossary
 > **The Panther Project Skill Index**

 Welcome to the Team 2064 Catalog.
-Click on any Phase below to expand it, and then select your Module to find your specific skill training.
+This page outlines every training module and learning resource available to team members.

 !!! tip "How to read the course codes"
     Every class has a unique identifier using the **`[Phase .
 Module .
 Skill]`** system.